Datalog and Constraint Satisfaction with Infinite Templates: Abstract

 \section{Abstract}

 On finite structures, there is a well-known connection between the expressive power of Datalog, finite variable logics, the existential pebble game, and bounded hypertree duality.
 We study this connection for infinite structures.
 This has applications for constraint satisfaction with infinite templates.
-If the template $\Gamma$ is $\omega$-categorical, we present various equivalent characterizations for whether the constraint satisfaction problem (CSP) for $\Gamma$ can be solved by a Datalog program.
-We also show that CSP$(\Gamma)$ can be solved in polynomial time for arbitrary $\omega$-categorical structures $\Gamma$ if the input is restricted to instances of bounded tree-width.
-Finally, we prove universal-algebraic characterizations of those $\omega$-categorical templates whose CSP has Datalog width $1$, and for those whose CSP has strict Datalog width $k$.
+If the template $\Gamma$ is $\omega$-categorical, we present various equivalent characterizations of those $\Gamma$ such that the constraint satisfaction problem (CSP) for $\Gamma$ can be solved by a Datalog program.
+We also show that $\Csp(\Gamma)$ can be solved in polynomial time for arbitrary $\omega$-categorical structures $\Gamma$ if the input is restricted to instances of bounded treewidth.
+Finally, we characterize those $\omega$-categorical templates whose CSP has Datalog width $1$, and those whose CSP has strict Datalog width $k$.

-An extended abstract of this paper appeared in the proceedings of the 23rd International Symposium on Theoretical Aspects of Computer Science (STACS'06)~\cite{BodDal}. \\ {\bf keywords: Logic in computer science, computational complexity, constraint satisfaction, Datalog, countably categorical structures}
+An extended abstract of this paper appeared in the proceedings of the 23rd International Symposium on Theoretical Aspects of Computer Science (STACS'06)~\cite{BodDal}.